 2. Lace Sleeves

 Pretty lace sleeves are another type of illusion sleeve.
 Lace is always a beautiful choice for cocktail or formalwear since it is timeless and feminine.
-Delicate cutouts are an easy way to look stunning without baring it all.
+Delicate cutouts are an easy way to look stunning without bearing it all.

 3. Capelet Dress